Summit Study Abroad

 Course Structure

-• Group Projects & Discussions: collaborative learning.
+• Group Projects and Discussions

 Weekly Modules & City Integration